-There is a high level of awareness among the banking community around the need to be sustainable among UK and Dutch banks.
-Across these two markets, banks cite sustainable measures leading to customer retention and business growth opportunities.
-In the UK (40%) and Netherlands (43%), around 2 in 5 banking executives reported customer retention and growth as the main benefit of sustainable banking.
+Across all markets, banks that implement sustainable initiatives are experiencing benefits in the form of increased customer retention, business growth opportunities, and improved brand reputation.
+In the UK (40%) and Netherlands (43%), around 2 in 5 banking executives reported customer retention and growth as the main benefit of sustainable banking; while in the US sustainable measures were found to maintain practices against business competition.
+2 in 5 (41%) German banking executives cited improved brand reputation and operational efficiency as benefits of sustainable banking.

 When exploring differences in banking models, nearly half (45%) of challenger banks in the UK reported cost savings and increased operational efficiency as the main benefits of sustainable banking experienced by executives.
-For traditional banks in the UK, 41% of executives cited cost savings and customer retention and growth as the main benefit.
+Meanwhile, the survey found that over half (51%) of challenger banks in the US reported improved brand reputation as the primary benefit.
+For traditional banks in the UK(41%) and US (42%), executives cited cost savings and customer retention and growth as the main benefit, with the US also finding benefits of maintaining practices against business competition.

 Dutch and UK banks also understood the importance of including sustainability as part of their business strategy.
-In the Netherlands, over 9 in 10 (91%) of banking executives said sustainability was an important part of their business strategy.
+In the Netherlands, over 9 in 10 (91%) of banking executives said sustainability was an important part of their business strategy, while the US leads the way in terms of awareness with 98% of executives stating the importance of adopting a more sustainable approach.
 In the UK, over three quarters (78%) of banking executives recognised its importance as part of their business strategy.